 Evaluations are designed to provide benefits such as an accurate description of client cognitive, intellectual and psychological strengths and weaknesses, treatment planning, and/or school and vocational planning.
 However, as with psychotherapy, evaluations include potential risks as well as benefits, as previously described.
 Evaluations may involve several appointments of several hours each, and generally consist of interviews with the client, parent(s) (if the client is a child or adolescent), administration of tests and/or questionnaires, and, when indicated, interviews with school personnel, physicians or other individuals who can provide helpful information to aid in the evaluation.
 You/your parent's written consent will be necessary to authorize these contacts.
 Following the completion of the evaluation, a session will be held with you (and your child, if appropriate, for child clients) and your clinician to discuss the results.
 Due to supervision requirements, it may take several weeks for your clinician to produce a written report of the evaluation.
 If a report must be written by a certain date, please discuss this with your clinician well in advance.
 Every effort will be made to make sure that reports are written and disseminated in a timely manner.

-For more information about our services or to set up an appointment, please call 801-581-6068.
+For more information about our services or to set up an appointment for an adult (including University of Utah students), please call 801-213-3542.